Xbloro/xbloro.github.io/_posts/2020-12-26-criminal_forensics.md

 Back to work.

-The attacker was in a rush while encrypting so he might have not got enough time to destroy the key, lets search for it :
+The attacker was in a rush while encrypting so he might have not got enough time to destroy the key, lets search for it.

 Autopsy got a delet file tab but their is a lot of elements in there, it will take time to proceed.
 Instead lets try to think like the guy.

 The key is a file, since datas and software were found on his desktop, they is a great chance that the key is in the same place.

 Sadly we didn't found the key here.
 Maybe she was there but deleted.
-Autopsy can carve deleted file and no data were written on the disk so it should be able to recovers it, if it exist tho.
+Autopsy can carve deleted file and no data were written on the disk so it should be able to recovers it, if it exists tho.

-But before that lets think.
+But before that let's think.
 What do we do when we delet file in Windows ?

 The first reflex is to add it to the trashBin right ?